Galiano Island

 Galiano Island (Hul'qumi'num: Swiikw) is one of the Southern Gulf Islands located between Vancouver Island and the Lower Mainland of British Columbia, Canada.
-Located on the west side of the Strait of Georgia, the island is bordered by Mayne Island to the southeast, Salt Spring Island to the west and Valdes Island to the northwest.
+Located on the west side of the Strait of Georgia, the island is bordered by Mayne Island to the southeast, Salt Spring Island to the west, and Valdes Island to the northwest.
 Galiano is part of the Capital Regional District Electoral Area G, and has a permanent population of 1,396 inhabitants as of 2021.

 Galiano takes its name from Spanish explorer Dionisio Alcalá Galiano, who explored the area in 1792.

 History

-Prior to the arrival of Europeans, Galiano Island was long inhabited by Indigenous peoples from the Penelakut First Nation as well as other Coast Salish peoples.
+Before the arrival of Europeans, Galiano Island was long inhabited by Indigenous peoples from the Penelakut First Nation and other Coast Salish peoples.
 Midden pits at Montague Harbour suggest at least 3,000 years of habitation, with one study dating the earliest signs of permanent occupation in the island's proximities to over 5000 years ago.
 A complex culture, heavily reliant on the native Cedar trees, flourished on the island.
 In the late 1770s, the smallpox epidemic reached the Coast Salish region, reducing the region's population by as much as 30%.
 Subsequent outbreaks would reduce the First Nations population even further.
-By the time Captain Galiano arrived in the area in the late 18th century, the First Nations population had been greatly reduced.
+By the time Captain Galiano arrived in the area in the late 18th century, the First Nations population had been significantly reduced.

-By the 19th Century, with European colonization of North America well under way, the area around Galiano remained relatively undisturbed.
+By the 19th century, with European colonization of North America well underway, the area around Galiano remained relatively undisturbed.
 However, when news of the discovery of gold on the British Columbia mainland reached San Francisco in 1858, nearby Victoria became an important port for miners on their way to the Fraser Canyon gold fields.
-Due to increased interest and in the area from white settlers, the Royal Navy hydrographer Captain George Henry Richards was tasked with mapping the Southern Gulf Islands in 1859, and decided to name the island in honour of the Spanish navigator who had visited the region 67 years prior.
+Due to increased interest in the area from white settlers, the Royal Navy hydrographer Captain George Henry Richards was tasked with mapping the Southern Gulf Islands in 1859, and decided to name the island in honour of the Spanish navigator who had visited the region 67 years prior.

-In the early years of European settlement the island's primary industries were fishing and logging.
+In the early years of European settlement, the island's primary industries were fishing and logging.
 Poor soil on the island limited the development of widespread agriculture found on other Gulf Islands, such as nearby Salt Spring.
-Early settlement included a pioneer farming community on the shores of “Plumper Pass” (later renamed Active Pass).
+Early settlement included a pioneer farming community on the shores of "Plumper Pass" (later renamed Active Pass).
 Other settlers, such as Scotty Georgeson (a Shetland Islander), also held land and had family on Galiano in this period.